-Proposed Budget Plan Being Negotiated by Legislators and Governor
+Budget Plan Negotiated by Legislators and Governor in June 2025

-The proposed 2025-26 California state budget plan-largely now agreed between the leaders of the Legislature and Governor Newsom-includes \$228 billion of spending from the state's General Fund in 2025-26, an estimated \$89 billion of special fund spending, and \$4 billion of spending from bond accounts.
-In addition, as of the May Revision, \$174 billion of federal funds spending was projected to flow through the state treasury, but that amount may change significantly based on upcoming actions by Congress and the White House.
+The 2025-26 California state budget includes an estimated \$228 billion of spending from the state's General Fund in 2025-26, \$89 billion of special fund spending, and \$4 billion of spending from bond accounts.
+In addition, as of the end of June, \$175 billion of federal funds spending was projected to flow through the state treasury, but that amount may change significantly as state departments learn more about the effects of H.R.
+1.